 Durham School Scholarships

-Thinking of joining us in September 2012?
-Now is the time to apply for one of our prestigious academic or non-academic scholarships!
-Please read on to find out all about them.
+For entry in September 2015, now is the time to apply for one of our prestigious academic or non-academic scholarships!

 Durham School offers prestigious academic and non academic awards for pupils entering the School into Years 7, 9 and 12 (The Sixth Form).
 The table below shows which awards are available at which age group.

-All assessments for scholarships and awards (academic and non-academic) take place at the School at the same time as the Entrance Examinations (on Saturday 3rd December 2011 for entry into the Sixth Form 2012 or on Saturday 28th January 2012 for entry into Years 7 or 9 in September 2012).
+All assessments for scholarships and awards (academic and non-academic) take place at the School at the same time as the Entrance Examinations.

 Awards at I I +

-Academic exhibitions are available for pupils entering the School at age eleven and are awarded on performance in the 11+ Entrance Tests.
-Such awards may be increased at 13 (see below).
+Academic awards are available for pupils entering the School at age eleven and are awarded on performance in the 11+ Entrance Examinations.

 Awards at 13 + (King’s Scholarships)